WyrdOne/MinecraftMyWay/readme.txt

 ///////////////////////////////////////////////////////////////////////////////

 /////////////////////////////////VERSION HISTORY///////////////////////////////
+// 0.82 - Adjusted spawn code to better deal with forge.
 // 0.81 - Fixed bug in string localization that made string appear odd
 //      * Added code to work around a forge/modloader compatibility issue
 // 0.8 - Updated to Minecraft 1.4.6